snipsco/hermes-protocol/platforms/hermes-javascript/README.md

 No intents were recognized.

-*Note that the dialog session must have been started or continued with the `send_intent_not_recognized` flag in order for this to work.*
+*Note that the dialog session must have been started or continued with the `sendIntentNotRecognized` flag in order for this to work.*

 ### DialogFlow